rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-application-upgrade-troubleshooting.md

 Make your application upgrades compatible by learning how to use [Data Serialization](service-fabric-application-upgrade-data-serialization.md).

 Learn how to use advanced functionality while upgrading your application by referring to [Advanced Topics](service-fabric-application-upgrade-advanced.md).

-Fix common problems in application upgrades by referring to the steps in [Troubleshooting Application Upgrades](service-fabric-application-upgrade-troubleshooting.md).